The perfect tonic after months of non-stop hard work for the design team, Salone del Mobile, Milano 2016 was awesome!

 Material trends we noticed across furniture, lighting, kitchens and accessories were marble, copper, timber, leather, coloured glass and plastic.
 Typically, most of our compatriots in design took the opportunity to showcase their own personal sense of style whilst representing their company’s latest offerings which of course added to the exciting mix of colours, textures and materials.

 There was a strong sense of reality at Salone Satellite, a platform for emerging designers.
 Gone were the old desires to be rich and famous.
 This was replaced by altruistic concerns about society and the planet and a determination to make a living working on solutions for real world problems through new ideas and of course the exploration of the latest new materials technology has to offer.

 In short, this networking and buying opportunity had a massive visual impact on us resulting in whet appetites for innovation, quality and originality.
-A determined, refreshed desire to stretch ourselves beyond self-belief and way beyond our competitors.
+A determined, refreshed desire to stretch ourselves, commercial interior designers Edinburgh, beyond self-belief and way beyond our competitors.

 All that said and done, emerging from the Metro at “Duomo” to the breath-stealing sight of the oldest Gothic cathedral in Italy alone, would quite possibly have had the same affect.